The Arisu by Nico & Steph Studios is a mechanical keyboard kit that is extremely unique and provides a gateway into the custom keyboard scene.

 The Arisu features a hotswap PCB, a very comfortable layout, a pleasing sound, and a unique case design.
 The board is easy to mod and play around with and not too expensive that you will be scared to get it if you just want to try ergonomic keyboards.

-A more professional unboxing experience and easier to work with plate design would make this board a five-star board for me.
+A more professional unboxing experience and easier to work with plate design would really improve the experience for me.
 Overall this board is a great custom to consider in an increasingly competitive market.

 If you have any build questions also check out our discord.